 A significant portion of our business is conducted in currencies other than the Japanese yen, most significantly the U.S. dollar.
 While sales denominated in U.S. dollars are, to a significant extent, offset by U.S. dollar denominated costs, we generally have had a substantial net long U.S. dollar position.
 To the extent that there are any open foreign currency -which, in our case, U.S. dollar-denominated- positions, we are exposed to the risk of foreign currency fluctuations.
-In addition, as a result of our acquisition of Emerson Electric Co.'s motors and controls business in September 2010, we are also exposed to the risk of fluctuations in the exchange rate between the U.S. dollar and the Mexican peso.
 Any resulting gains and losses are recorded in our results of operations for the relevant period.
 Foreign exchange gains and losses represent the differences between the value of monetary assets and liabilities when they are originated at exchange rates when a purchase or sale occurs and their value at the prevailing exchange rate when they are settled or translated at year-end.
 Foreign currency-denominated monetary assets may include bank deposits, trade receivables and other receivables, and foreign currency-denominated monetary liabilities may include trade and notes payable, borrowings and debt.